Ian Brightwell: Coventry City

 Brightwell joined Premier League side Coventry City for the 1998–99 season, but was given just one League Cup game by manager Gordon Strachan.
 He left Highfield Road at the end of the 1999–2000 season without having featured for the "Sky Blues" in the league.
 He was loaned out to First Division side Walsall at the end of the 1999–2000 campaign, playing ten games, but could not prevent the "Saddlers" from suffering relegation.

 Walsall

-Despite Walsall's relegation, Brightwell had impressed manager Ray Graydon during his time at the Bescot Stadium, and joined the club permanently in summer 2000.
+Despite Walsall's relegation, Brightwell had impressed manager Ray Graydon during his time at the Bescot Stadium and joined the club permanently in the summer of 2000.
 He played 54 games in the 2000–01 campaign, helping the club to qualify for the Second Division play-offs with a fourth-place finish.
-He played the full 120 minutes of the play-off final at the Millennium Stadium, as Walsall beat Reading 3–2 after extra-time, having to come from behind twice in the game.
+He played the full 120 minutes of the play-off final at the Millennium Stadium, as Walsall beat Reading 3–2 after extra time, having to come from behind twice in the game.